Letter Visibility & Readability Guide

 Do I always have to use the sizes in this chart?

-Does this chart apply to digital signs?
+Does this apply to digital signs?

 Need Help Choosing Letter Sizes for a Project?